 100 PEOPLE has been a community portrait and archive project based within the residential area of Shieldfield, Newcastle upon Tyne.

-The aim has been to co-create an interwoven feature film portrait which reflects the rich and complex relationships of co-existence and solidarity within the neighbourhood.
+The aim has been to co-create an interwoven feature film which reflects the rich and complex relationships of co-existence and solidarity within the neighbourhood.

-Between May 2022 – March 2023 we recorded multiple conversations between workers, residents, friends, neighbours, and sometimes strangers, diverse in age, ethnicity, cultural, social, and economic background, with the aim to create a complicated and multi-voiced portrait of co-existence.
+Between May 2022 and March 2023 we recorded multiple conversations between workers, residents, friends, neighbours, and sometimes strangers, diverse in age, ethnicity, cultural, social, and economic background, with the aim to create a complicated and multi-voiced portrait of co-existence.

-Ahead of recording we ensured any access barriers were identified, such as language, mobility, child-care, or anything else that might limit someone’s ability to join in, and each recording took place at a venue and time of day of the host’s choosing, and lasted between one to two hours.
+Ahead of each recording we ensured any access barriers were identified, such as language, mobility, child-care, or anything else that might limit someone’s ability to join in, and each recording took place at a venue and time of day of the host’s choosing, and lasted between one to two hours.

 The recorded footage was then compiled and edited to form the feature film 100 People: A Portrait of Co-Existence which premiered at The Star and Shadow Cinema in Newcastle upon Tyne on Wednesday 1st November 2023.